dansl/LinuxOS-Stuff/README.md

   ls -lr [the path of the directory]
   ```

-- View any file’s contents - If you’re ever sent a file that won’t open, perhaps because you don’t have an app capable of opening it, or because it’s corrupt, you can view its contents in Terminal.
-For lots of files, like audio and video, the text you see won’t mean much.
+- View any file’s contents - For lots of files, like audio and video, the text you see won’t mean much.
 For others, there may be just enough for you to parse what you need.
   ```
   cat [file path]
   ```